Columbus Murder Defense Attorney

 Penalties for Murder and Aggravated Murder

-Depending on the case, the penalties for murder and aggravated murder include a sentence of 15 years to life imprisonment, 30 years in jail, and death.
+The penalties for murder and aggravated murder may include 15 years to life imprisonment, 30 years in jail, and death.
 The life imprisonment penalty may be without parole.
 The court may hand out fines starting at $15,000 and up to $25,000 in some cases.
 If a motor vehicle was used to commit the offense, the court may impose a class 2 suspension on the offender’s driver’s license.
 3

 What is the difference between Murder and Aggravated Murder?

-Cases which are less violent and which do not involve special circumstances are charged as murder.
-Aggravated murder may involve special circumstances, and heinous crimes other than murder may have been committed by the offender.
-Aggravated murder also often has a premeditated element to it, as compared to murder, which is committed with “malice aforethought” (intent to kill).
+Typically, cases which are less violent and which do not involve special circumstances are charged as murder.
+Aggravated murder may involve special circumstances.
+For example, heinous crimes other than murder may have been committed by the offender.
+Aggravated murder often has a premeditated element to it, “malice aforethought” (intent to kill), as compared to murder.
 Also, aggravated murder may involve the offender receiving a payment for performing the act of murder.
 4

 Attorney Adam Burke Llc— Columbus, OH Murder Defense Lawyer

-If you have been charged with murder in Columbus or any of the surrounding areas in Ohio, it is important to hire an attorney to fight for your rights and make every effort to help you present the best possible defense.
+If you have been charged with murder in Columbus or any surrounding areas in Ohio, hiring an attorney is important.
+An attorney will fight for your rights and make every effort to help you present the best possible defense.
 An attorney will discuss the facts of your case and help you determine your options.
 Contact Burke, Meis & Associates now for your free consultation at (614) 280-9122.